iAM-AMR/iAM.AMR.DOC/source/data_extraction/data_extract.rst

 - the exposed and referent groups
 - the host, microbe, and resistance tested
-- counts, rates, or odds ratios describing the effect of the factor
+- counts, prevalences, or odds ratios describing the effect of the factor